ajstarna/bitcoin/README.md

 This project is for me to understand the inner workings of the Bitcoin protocol and to continuing developing my Rust skills.
 Not sure how far I might get (I'm discovering how deep this goes hah)

+The project is a library, and there is a very minimal in progress client CLI that can be run with cargo run new, which will init a new chain and start mining.

 # Currently implemented:
 1. Transactions (Signing and verifying)
 2. Script language (a subset of, at least)